Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation

 \subsection{Experimental Tasks}

-Our experiment involves teleoperating the robot to complete 3 contact-rich tasks (Figure \ref{fig: ellipsoid}):
+Participants teleoperated the robot to complete 3 contact-rich tasks (Figure \ref{fig: ellipsoid}):

-\textit{Vase Wiping}: Participants teleoperated the robot to grasp a sponge and wipe the marker trace from the vase.
-This task requires sufficient contact force to remove the trace without triggering the robot’s protective stop.
+\textit{Vase Wiping}: Participants grasped a sponge and wiped the marker trace from the vase.
+This task requires sufficient contact force to remove the trace without triggering the robot's protective stop.

-\textit{Peg-in-Hole}: Participants picked up a 10-tooth gear shape pin and insert it into a same-shaped hole with $0.3$ mm clearance.
+\textit{Peg-in-Hole}: Participants picked up and inserted a 10-tooth gear-shaped pin into a matching hole with $0.3$ mm clearance.

 \textit{Cabinet Door Opening}: Participants opened a cabinet door to $90^\circ$ using only the handle.
-This task requires moving the end-effector along the door’s opening arc, which is difficult without force feedback; deviations from the arc can produce large interaction forces with the environment.
+This task requires moving the end effector along the door's opening arc, which is difficult without force feedback; deviations from the arc can produce large interaction forces.